Should I Refinance Now? [5 Ways to Capitalize on a Mortgage Refi]

 Believe it or not, the difference between a single credit score point over the life of a original mortgage can add up to as much as $1,000 for every $100,000 you borrow.
 That may not seem significant until you do the math on 10 or 20 points.
 Now we’re talking a new patio, car, or tropical vacation.
 Let’s take a look at an example to see how this works:

 Our friend Julio has a credit score of 650 and wants to refinance his $400,000 home over a 30-year loan term.
 Because Julio has a “fair” score at 650, lenders see him as a potentially risky borrower to work with.
 They offer a rate of 4.75%.
 Julio runs the numbers and decides he doesn’t want to pay a whopping $351,200 in interest on top of the $400,000 house.
 Taking charge, he puts his head down to make his credit card payments on time and keeps his eye on his credit utilization.
 In two years, he boosted his credit score from 650 up to 775.
 Now, lenders offer Julio an interest rate of 3.75%.
-He seals the deal and ends up paying $266,800 in interest with the lower rate, saving $84,400 compared to the first offer. 👏
+He seals the deal and ends up paying $84,400 less interest overall. 👏

 The impact of an improved credit score clearly makes it worth the effort!
 Knowing the answer to "should I refinance?" could be as simple as knowing your credit score and whether a little more time would optimize it for a better rate.
 To understand and track your credit better, check out our credit score chart, which includes the 5 key factors that impact your credit the most.

 Keep in mind—it’s possible your credit report could have a few errors.
 Shockingly, about 20% of all credit reports have faulty information.
 Sometimes the credit bureaus make mistakes on reports, or the lender/creditor sends in incorrect data.
-A bill that you paid may show that it wasn’t.
-We suggest checking your credit report (for free!) at least once a year to make sure you’re not one of the 5% of Americans who end up paying higher rates on loans than they should due to errors.
+We suggest checking your credit report (for free!) at least once a year to make sure you’re not one of the 5% of Americans who end up paying more than necessary due to errors on their reports.

 2. Should I Refinance Now?